fastify/fastify/docs/Reference/Reply.md

 ```

 The optional callback parameter is a function that will be called
-once the early hints are sent or if an error occurs.
+once the hint is sent or if an error occurs.

 ### .trailer(key, function)
 <a id="trailer"></a>